ximion/appstream-generator/docs/asgen-config.md

 baseSuite | An optional base suite name which should be used in addition to the child suite to resolve icons (only the `main` section of that suite is considered). dataPriority | An integer value representing the priority the data generated for this suite should have.
 Metadata with a higher priority will override existing data (think of an `-updates` suite wanting to override data shipped with the base suite).
 If this is not set, AppStream client tools will assume the priority being `0`. useIconTheme | Set a specific icon theme name with highest priority for this suite.
-This is useful if you want a different default icon theme providing icons for generic icon names (by default, the default themes of KDE and GNOME are used).
+This is useful if you want a different default icon theme providing icons for generic icon names (by default, the default themes of KDE and GNOME are used). immutable | If set to `true`, the state of the metadata files and exported data will be frozen, and no more changes to the data for this suite will be allowed.
+This only works if the `immutableSuites` feature is enabled.

 ### Enabling and disabling features